jinka/Pig-Dice/README.md

 # Getting started

  Players must register their names to play the game.
 To register a player there are two input text boxes.
 After entering the name player one can start new game.
 Player can continue rolling after getting One or hold.
 If he/she get 1 his score will be zero and player 2 take the roll.
 If player 1 hold or miss same player 2 can play and will proceed as player 1.
+ To start using, first create 2 players giving names then click New Game Button.
+Then use Roll Dice button.

 # Author Information